 Sovana Rosso: is ruby red with violet reflections and the flavor is harmonious and balanced.

 Sovana Riserva: features an intense red color, tending to garnet.
 The perfume is fruity with hints of spices and the flavor is dry, full bodied and persistent

 Sovana Rosso Superiore: you will find a ruby red color; the smell is fruity; the taste is warm, full bodied, dry, moderately tannic and slightly salty.

-Sovana Rosato: characterized with a rose color and ruby reflexes, featuring a delicate flavor with intense fruity notes
+Sovana Rosato: characterized with a rose color and ruby tones, featuring a delicate flavor with intense fruity notes